 Forty-one days later, Joseph and Mary brought Him to the temple where a righteous old man named Simeon met them.
 He is described as, “just and devout, waiting for the Consolation of Israel” (Lk.
 2:25).
 Taking the infant, Jesus, in his arms, he declared,

 “Lord, now You are letting Your servant depart in peace . . . for my eyes have seen Your salvation” (Lk.
 2:29).

-For people of faith, Simeon’s words are a compelling confirmation that Old Testament prophecy concerning the birth of the Messiah has been fulfilled.
+For Christians, Simeon’s words are a compelling confirmation that Old Testament prophecy concerning the birth of the Messiah has been fulfilled.
 Simeon’s words also reflect praise along with a definitive message of hope extended to the whole world.
 The world needs hope now more than ever.

 A Child is born, unto us a Son is given!
-Set your heart and mind on the message of hope this Christmas.
+Set your heart and mind on the hope that is celebrated at Christmas.
 Then, communicate the reality of hope with those you encounter during Christmas season.

 1) The Presentation of Jesus in the Temple (La Présentation de Jésus au Temple).
-(Image used for illustrative purposes) (Photo credit: By Jacques Joseph Tissot (1836-1902) [No known copyright restrictions/Public domain]/Brooklyn Museum/Enhancement, MKM Portfolios)
+(Image used for illustrative purposes) (Image and details used for illustrative purposes) (Photo credit: By Jacques Joseph Tissot/[No restrictions/Public domain]/Brooklyn Museum/Enhancement, MKM Portfolios)